HMS Defender (1809): Career

 The Royal Navy took Bon Marcel into service as Defender.
 From 15 February to 16 March 1811 she underwent fitting out at Sheerness.

 In January 1811 Lieutenant Moses Cannadey commissioned her for The Downs.

 On 24 June 1813 Defender captured Hope.
 Defender shared the prize money for Hoop with Decoy.

+Fate

-FateDefender was offered for sale in August 1814.
+Defender was offered for sale in August 1814.
 She was sold at Chatham for £280 on 1 September 1814.